Contrast-Security-OSS/docs/content/user/agent/net/install/NetAgentSupportedTechnologies.md

 * Azure Mobile Services

 ## .NET Version
-The server must have .NET Framework 4.5.2 installed.
-This requirement does not extend to applications to be analyzed; the .NET Contrast Agent can analyze web applications that run on CLR 2.0 (.NET 2.0/3.0/3.5) or CLR 4 (.NET 4.0+).
+The server must have .NET Framework 4.5.2 installed; however, this requirement does not extend to applications that need to be analyzed.
+The .NET Contrast Agent can analyze web applications that run on CLR 2.0 (.NET 2.0/3.0/3.5) or CLR 4 (.NET 4.0+).

 ## Supported CLRs
 * 2.0 (.NET 2.0/3.0/3.5)